alexch/codelikethis/public/lessons/db/overview.md

 also called an *id* (and often the name of the field itself is `id`)

-databases have ways to ensure uniqueness, usually by causing new records to automatically get the next id in sequence
+databases have various ways to ensure uniqueness, usually by causing new records to automatically get either

+  * the next integer in a *sequence*, or
+  * a *UUID* (Universally Unique ID) which is a *huge random-ish* number

 # CRUD